1977 Maccabiah Games: Notable medalists

 In fencing, 2-time Olympic bronze medal winner Yves Dreyfus of France won gold medals in individual and team épée.
 American fencer Al Axelrod won a gold medal in foil.
 Joel Glucksman won a silver medal in individual saber for the U.S.

-In men's tennis, Steve Krulevitz won gold medals in singles and doubles (with Larry Nagler) for the United States.
+In men's tennis, Steve Krulevitz won gold medals in singles and doubles (with Larry Nagler) for the United States, and Nagler also won a silver medal in singles.
 In women's tennis, South African Ilana Kloss won a silver medal in mixed doubles, American Stacy Margolin won gold, silver, and bronze medals in various tennis competitions, and American Dana Gilbert won a gold medal at 17 years of age.
 Americans Donna Rubin and Jodi Appelbaum-Steinbauer won silver medals in women's doubles, and Appelbaum-Steinbauer won a bronze medal in women's singles.
 Robin Tenney competed for the United States in tennis.

 In judo, Canadian Olympian Howard Stupp won gold medals in the lightweight division of both freestyle and Greco-Roman.
 Rena Kanokogi of the United States competed in women's judo, which was included in the Maccabiah Games for the first time.

 In soccer, Gad Machnes, Gili Landau, and Eli Cohen played for Israel, which won a gold medal.

 Also competing were Canadian sprinter Abigail Hoffman (two-time Pan American Games champion), American tennis player Robin Tenney, American soccer player Seth Roland, and Venezuelan Elizabeth Popper (table tennis Olympian).